 Lightspeed recognises the importance of protecting an individual’s privacy and is committed to protecting and respecting your privacy.
 This policy sets out the basis on which any personal data we collect from you, or that you provide to us will be processed by us.
 Please read the following carefully to understand our views and practices regarding your personal data and how we will treat it.
 This policy provides information as to how Lightspeed collects, uses and safeguards the personal information provided to us.

-Lightspeed, operating as LIGHTSPEED RESEARCH AUSTRALIA PTY LIMITED (ABN 34 108 337 855) upholds your rights under the Australian Privacy Principles contained in the Privacy Act 1988 (Commonwealth) (“Privacy Act”) and the Notifiable Data Breach scheme.
-Lightspeed is a member of the Association of Market and Social Research Organisations (AMSRO) and adheres to the Privacy (Market and Social Research) Code 2014 (“Code”).
+Lightspeed, operating as Profiles Australia Pty Ltd – ACN 622 601 272 upholds your rights under the Australian Privacy Principles contained in the Privacy Act 1988 (Commonwealth) (“Privacy Act”) and the Notifiable Data Breach scheme.
+Lightspeed is a member of the Australian Data and Insights Association (ADIA) and adheres to the Privacy (Market and Social Research) Code 2014 (“Code”).

 For more information about the Privacy Act, the Australian Privacy Principles and the Notifiable Data Breach (NDB) scheme click here: Australian Privacy Principles, OAIC

-For more information about the Code click here: AMSRO Code
+For more information about the Code click here: ADIA Code

 For what purpose does Lightspeed collect or hold information?